Yellowstone Saviors: One man's journey to find the couple who saved him 17 years ago

 But it seems someone had an eye out for Ryan that day, with the couple making a call that likely saved his life.

-"And we got into the ambulance and that's when I met the couple," says Art.
+"And we got into the ambulance and that's when I met the couple," Art says.
 "They were here on their honeymoon and they were really nice people.
 I vaguely remember them, I think he had brown hair."

 Skull fragments penetrated Ryan's brain.
 Doctors say without immediate treatment, his chances of living a full life would have looked much different.